 These preliminary findings suggest other ways of conceiving of how embodied cognitive acts of narrative-cued interpretation may intervene in the psychopathology of disordered eating – for good and for ill.
 This work is now also contributing to the development of an app to support recovery from anorexia: cognitive-literary research on reader-text interactions is helping create textual prompts to maximise users’ engagement with the central task of weight restoration, while hypotheses generated by these survey data will inform invitations to users to engage in structured ways with works of visual art, music, and literature.
 In concert, these initiatives aim to further our understanding of the dynamics of both aesthetic and digitally mediated therapies.

-▪ ‘Creative Bibliotherapy and Mental Health: Why We Need to Assume Less and Find Out More’ (11 March, Department of Literature, Uppsala University, Sweden)
+▪ ‘Creative Bibliotherapy and Mental Health: Why We Need to Assume Less and Find Out More’ (Department of Literature, Uppsala University, Sweden, 11 March 2018)

 Mental illness is a growing public-health concern, and a perennial lack of resources makes treating people using books an attractive option.
 In this talk I take eating disorders as a case study for what is known and unknown about whether and how different kinds of reading may be therapeutically effective — or the reverse.
 There is growing evidence for the efficacy of ‘self-help bibliotherapy’ (reading self-help books, with or without therapeutic guidance) as a treatment for eating disorders, but so-called ‘creative bibliotherapy’ (using fiction, memoir, poetry, or drama), although widely practised, is even more poorly understood than the self-help variety.
 A range of theoretical models exist, but the healing powers of literature are far more often assumed than tested.
 I report on the results of a large-scale survey conducted with the UK eating-disorders charity Beat which suggests that literary reading has striking effects, both positive and negative, on a range of physical, cognitive-emotional, and behavioural measures central to eating disorders, with a strong contrast emerging between fiction about eating disorders (which were widely perceived as anti-therapeutic) and other kinds (which were generally seen as positive or neutral).
 The findings conflict with existing theoretical models, which tend to insist on the therapeutic importance of a close match between the reader’s and the protagonist’s situations, and suggest new ways of understanding the feedback that operates between minds, bodies, and texts.

-▪ Reading-group session on ‘Cognitive Science and Literary Studies’ (12 March, Department of Literature, Uppsala University)
+▪ Reading-group session on ‘Cognitive Science and Literary Studies’ (Department of Literature, Uppsala University, 12 March 2018)

 The early days of cognitive literary studies involved a lot of disciplinary genuflection: taking findings readymade from Science in order to understand literature better.
 There are now more signs of the exchange flowing both ways, yielding new questions and answers for the study of minds as well as of texts.
 Mark Bruhn’s 2015 article ‘A mirror on the mind: Stevens, chiasmus, and autism spectrum disorder’ does this reciprocity beautifully: starting from an observation of a parallel between critical responses to Wallace Stevens and language processing in autism, proposing a literary/linguistic feature to explain the similarity (chiasmus), and using detailed close readings to generate both new insights into Wallace’s poetics and new empirical methods for investigating open questions in autism research.
 This session explores Bruhn’s article and a poem to be read alongside it.

-▪ ‘Kafka and Perception’ (12 March, Swedish Literature Society, Department of Literature, Uppsala University)
+▪ ‘Kafka and Perception’ (Swedish Literature Society, Department of Literature, Uppsala University, 12 March 2018)